 As a hybrid pack, the Farpoint Trek does a lot of things very well but it also leaves a little to be desired.
 Hikers may want fewer internal compression straps and a better waterproofing system, while travellers might need a laptop sleeve and a less bulky pack that can always be taken as hand luggage!

 It’s a bummer that, if you want to use them, you’ll need to buy Osprey’s water reservoir and Daylite day packs separately.
 The Trek is already a pricey bag and adding more costs does begin to make it prohibitively expensive.

 For those of you interested in Osprey’s products but unable or unwilling to pay full price for them, check out the Osprey Second Life Scheme for a chance to grab a great bargain!

-Overall I think Osprey may have created one of the best all-round backpacks for adventurous travellers who don’t want to worry about carrying two different packs.
-While there are still a few bits that could be improved, in the grand scheme of things, the Osprey Farpoint Trek will take everything that long term travel or long distance hiking can throw at it!
+Overall I think Osprey may have created one of the best all-around backpacks for adventurous travellers who don’t want to worry about carrying two different packs.
+While there are still a few bits that could be improved, in the grand scheme of things, the Osprey Farpoint Trek will take everything that long term travel or long-distance hiking can throw at it!

 You can purchase the Osprey Farpoint and Fairview Trek from the following places: